Radio Hits in December 1977: Getting Sentimental

 At #6 was Fleetwood Mac‘s own “You Make Loving Fun,” the fourth Top 10 hit from the band’s massive Rumours album.
 The song was written and sung by Christine McVie.

 Although Randy Newman would go on to disparage his hit single “Short People” as a novelty song, it was far and away the singer/composer’s biggest pop hit of his career, peaking at #2 nationally.
-The lyrics were criticized at the time by, well, short people who found the lyrics distasteful.
+The lyrics were criticized at the time by some who found them distasteful.

 Related: 11 surprising 1970’s radio hits